taocpp/json/doc/Type-Traits.md

 };
 ```

-For the first use case mentioned above, the following directly and efficiently generates the JSON representation of a `my_type` instance without creating any JSON Value instance along the way.
+For the first use case mentioned above, the following code snippet directly and efficiently generates the JSON representation of a `my_type` instance without creating any JSON Values along the way.

 ```c++
 const my_type d = make_my_type();
 const std::string json = tao::json::produce::to_string< my_traits >( d );
 ```

-As with the `assign()` functions, and depending on which Events consumers are used, it might be beneficial to provide a moving-version of `produce()` that moves strings and binary data.
+As with the `assign()` functions, and depending on which Events Consumers are used, it might be beneficial to provide a moving-version of `produce()` that moves strings and binary data.

 ## Consume Type from Parser

+TODO: Explain pull-interface
 TODO: Explain `traits::consume()`

 ## Default Traits Specialisations

-The defaults traits support the following types.
+The included Type Traits contain (partial) specialisations for the following types.

 | Specialised for | Remarks |
 | -------------- | -------- |